 There are some tips to follow to help you hire the best developer for what you want your website to feature.

 First off, know the goals of your project

 Before you get started, you need to know about the goals of your website.
-Do you want e-commerce present or are you looking for a basic website that is informative to consumers?
+Do you need advanced an eCommerce features or are you looking for a basic website that is informative to consumers?
 Do you want people to be able to login and access members only information?
 How many pages do you want?
 These are all questions that you need to ask of yourself before you get started with a website developer so that you can answer them in a timely manner when you sit down during the consultation.

 If you don’t know the goals of your project, you won’t be able to find a developer that can give you what you want.

 1. Do you have an existing portfolio with references?